alexboffey/alexboffey/posts/work/sojourn/index.md

 published: 'true'
 ---

-## Real time travel guide.
+## Real-time travel guide.
-The design idea behind the project was an app that would allow tourists to find their way around a new place and find local attractions while roaming.
+The design idea behind the project was an app that would guide tourists around a new place and find local attractions while roaming.

 The resulting project locates a user and displays their position on a map, surrounded by markers indicating nearby attractions that they can interact with.
 All of which updates in real time.